-in two equivalent dual generalized senses by translating both the viability theorem and the invariance theorem characterizing the capture basin in terms of either tangential conditions or normal conditions, as it was done in a long series of papers by Frankowska.
-Using tangential conditions, we express the viability hyposolution as a solution to the Hamilton-Jacobi partial differential equation couched in terms of contingent hypoderivatives, whereas using normal conditions, we characterize it in terms of superdifferentials, as it was done independently by Barron-Jensen and Frankowska, in the spirit of nonsmooth analysis and viscosity solutions.
-The presence of inequality constraints complicates the technical formulation of the concept of solution at points where the solution touches the boundary of the constraint, above all in the superdifferential formulation, justifying the reason why we conclude this paper with this dual characterization.
+In order to make the paper more readable by postponing the technical difficulties, we chose to begin by stating the problem and the main assumptions which will not be repeated all along the paper.
+We next define the viability hyposolution to the non homogeneous Dirichlet/initial value problem for our class of Hamilton-Jacobi equations under inequality constraint as the capture basin of a target summarizing the Dirichlet/initial data viable in a target associated with inequality constraints.
+Then, we translate the properties of capture basins to the viability hyposolution, starting with a general representation formula providing Lax-Hopf formulas in the absence of inequality constraints.
+We next check that the viability hyposolution satisfies the Dirichlet and initial conditions as well as the inequality constraints.
+The last three sections are devoted to the proof that the viability hyposolution is a solution to the Hamilton-Jacobi partial differential equation in two equivalent dual generalized sense by translating both the Viability Theorem and the Invariance Theorem characterizing the capture basin in terms of either tangential conditions or normal conditions, as it was done in a long series of papers by Hélène Frankowska.
+Using tangential conditions, we express the viability hyposolution as a solution to the Hamilton-Jacobi partial differential equation couched in terms of contingent hypoderivatives, whereas using normal conditions, we characterize it in terms of superdifferentials, as it was done independently by Barron/Jensen and Frankowska, in the spirit of nonsmooth analysis and viscosity solutions.
+The presence of inequality constraints complicates the technical formulation of the concept of solution at points where the solution touches the constraint, above all in the superdifferentials formulation, justifying the reason why we conclude this paper by this dual characterization.
+An appendix gathers some definitions, notations and basic prerequisites of viability theory and convex analysis for the convenience of readers who are not familiar with these topics.